MicrosoftDocs/power-platform/power-platform/admin/manage-dataverse-auditing.md

 - Workflow
 - WorkflowLog

-## Configure auditing for a Dataverse environment
+## Configure auditing for an environment
-There are three levels where auditing can be configured: a Dataverse environment, table, and column.
-For table auditing to take place, auditing must be enabled at the Dataverse environment level.
-For column auditing to take place, auditing must be enabled at the Dataverse environment level and the table level.
+There are three levels where auditing can be configured: an environment, table, and column.
+For table auditing to take place, auditing must be enabled at the environment level.
+For column auditing to take place, auditing must be enabled at the environment level and the table level.

-To enable user access auditing (Log access) or activity logging (Read logs), auditing must be enabled at the Dataverse environment level.
+To enable user access auditing (Log access) or activity logging (Read logs), auditing must be enabled at the environment level.
 The option to enable activity logging is only visible when the minimum Office licensing requirements are met.

 You must have System Administrator or System Customizer role or equivalent permissions to enable or disable auditing.

 Auditing can be configured manually via the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) and the [Power Apps portal](https://make.powerapps.com/).
 Auditing can also be [configured programmatically using either the Web API or the Organization service](/power-apps/developer/data-platform/configure-entities-attributes-auditing).

-## Start/stop auditing for a Dataverse environment and set retention policy
+## Start/stop auditing for an environment and set retention policy

 This task requires the System Administrator or System Customizer role or equivalent permissions.

 > [!NOTE]
-> The audit retention period is not available for Dynamics 365 Customer Engagement (on-premises) or for Dataverse environments encrypted with a customer's own encryption key.
+> The audit retention period is not available for Dynamics 365 Customer Engagement (on-premises) or for environments encrypted with a customer's own encryption key.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com) using administrator credentials.